 - Easy-to-use and organize templates

 Interested in getting your site started?
 Freely design an entire website or an online store in just a few clicks and a couple of minutes.
 To do so, simply follow these steps:

 - Name it and register a domain name

 - Select your design templates

 - Create content

 - Organize pages and content

-Once finished, follow the advice above and you’ll have a beautiful store open to all customers.
+Once finished, follow the advice above or take a web design questionnaire and you’ll have a beautiful store open to all customers.
 Ready to start selling?
 With Constant Contact, that’s fast, simple, and affordable for any small business.
 Additionally, see our guide on how to drive traffic to your online store for more information.